 - Automation/Performance Test Scripts

-To perform Static Testing, it is done in following ways,
+To perform Static Testing, it is done in the following ways,

 - Carry out the inspection process to completely inspect the design of the application